DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Dependency Management:** This step is a foundational exercise in managing project dependencies.
 The student will learn that linking an external stylesheet is a simple form of dependency management, which is a key concept in larger, more complex projects.

 ---

+#### CDN

+### Course Step Number: 482

+### Date Researched: 2025-08-12

+### Robust Summary of Best Practices and Modernization

+This entry documents the lesson on Content Delivery Networks (CDNs).
+The student learned that CDNs are crucial for optimizing website performance and improving the user experience, particularly for sites with a global audience.
+The key takeaway is that CDNs serve content from geographically closer servers, which significantly reduces latency.

+##### Insights from Chat Discussion summary

+The discussion expanded on the core lesson by introducing the concept of "performance as a feature."
+This highlights a key UX bias where a fast, responsive website is not just a technical detail but a fundamental aspect of a good user experience.
+The student was also introduced to modern CDN capabilities like edge computing, which allows for dynamic content and code to be run closer to the user.

+---